SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

 Winners
 -------
 The game winners are stored in an ever-growing line-delimited JSON file (winners.jsonl).
-If you ever want to reset the list of winners, you can just delete that file.
+If you ever want to reset the list of local winners, you can just delete that file.
 The winners are ranked (sorted) first based on difficulty level (higher levels are harder) and then by elapsed game time (lower times are better).
-There are fractional difficulty levels (e.g. "3.3") to compensate for terminal size limitations (e.g. not all terminals can support a level 5 30x30 game grid).
+There may be fractional difficulty levels (e.g. 3.3) to compensate for terminal size limitations (e.g. not all terminals can support a level 5 30x30 game grid).
 The mine density (percentage of cells occupied by mines, based on selected difficulty level) is retained however, regardless of calculated/used game grid size.

-If you have a "syncdata" message area setup, your game winners will be automatically shared to that message base for visibility on other BBSes and when viewing your game winners, those from other Synchronet BBSes will also appear in the rankings.
+If you have a "syncdata" message area setup (networked via DOVE-Net or FidoNet) your game winners will be automatically shared to that message base for visibility on other BBSes and when viewing your game winners, those from other BBSes will also appear in the rankings.

-The "top X" value (number of winners) displayed is configurable, but defaults to 20.
+The "top X" value (number of winners) displayed is configurable and defaults to 20.
 It's quite possible to "win" the game but not appear in the winners list depending on what other players have accomplished and the configured display threshold.